 - worrying about when you’ll be able to have your next drink

-- drinking alcohol, or wanting to drink alcohol, when you wake up in the morning
+- drinking alcohol, or wanting to, when you wake up in the morning

-- consuming alcohol regularly on your own, or trying to hide your alcohol consumption from those around you
+- consuming alcohol regularly on your own, or trying to hide your drinking from those around you

 - worsening relationships with friends or family